pendashteh/cleanux/README.md

 ## Usage

-To use the script, follow these steps:
+To use Cleanux, follow these steps:

 1. Ensure that you have the necessary permissions to execute the script.

 2. Run the script in one of the following modes:

-   - Interactive mode: `./cleanup_script.sh`
+   - Interactive mode: `./cleanux.sh`
-   - Automatic mode (accepts all prompts without confirmation): `./cleanup_script.sh -a`
+   - Automatic mode (accepts all prompts without confirmation): `./cleanux.sh -a`

 3. Follow the prompts to confirm or skip each cleanup step.